ecastroth/ultimate-sphinx-tutorial/guide/source/_guide/_tutorial/conf-deeper-look.rst

    :end-at: sys.path.insert
    :lineno-start: 13

-The line 47 adds the Sphinx default texts language for the project:
+The line 48 adds the Sphinx default texts language for the project:

 .. literalinclude:: ../../_static/conf.py
-   :caption: conf.py lines 47 and 48
+   :caption: conf.py lines 48 and 49
    :language: python
    :start-at: # Language
    :end-at: language
-   :lineno-start: 47
+   :lineno-start: 48

-Line 83 sets the theme of the documentation to be the `PyData Sphinx Theme <https://pydata-sphinx-theme.readthedocs.io/en/>`_.
+Line 84 sets the theme of the documentation to be the `PyData Sphinx Theme <https://pydata-sphinx-theme.readthedocs.io/en/>`_.
 The same one used by
 `NumPy <https://numpy.org/doc/stable/>`_,